typemiguel/WalnutiQ/WalnutiQ/README.md

   <p>
     Hi and welcome to my brain simulation research repository in Java!
-    This repository contains classes that will allow you to build your own brain model, train it on numbers, view it's activity on the console, and test it's ability to recognize objects.
+    This repository contains classes that will allow you to build your own brain model, train it on data, view it's activity on the console, and test it's ability to recognize objects.
   </p>
   <p>